vk3heg/pygate/docs/README.md

 **When to use client-only mode:**
 - Connecting to a remote news server you don't administer
-- Running PyGate on a different machine than the NNTP server
 - Using a commercial or third-party news provider
 - Testing PyGate without affecting server configuration
 - Security-restricted environments where ctlinnd access is unavailable

 **Note:** In client-only mode, areafix operations will still update your local newsrc file, but you must ensure the corresponding newsgroups exist on the NNTP server before subscribing to them.

 ### Areas Configuration: `config/newsrc`